 Students can borrow up to three books for three weeks.
 There is no charge for borrowing books.

 Users of the Library are asked to respect the space in which they are working, to be considerate to other users, to eat and drink elsewhere and to leave coats on the hooks outside.

 Get in touch

-If you would like to contact the librarians to request a book, or to submit a book review please contact us below.
+If you would like to contact the librarian to request a book, or to submit a book review, please contact us below.
 If there is a book that you want to read, or that you think should be in the Library, you can request it for purchase.